samanthamebius/EarBuddies/README.md

 6. log in with spotify.
 Feel free to use your own account, or you can use one of ours:
 (Please note that your spotify account must be premium to use Earbuddies)

-Testing account 1
+Testing account 1  (Taylor Swift)

 > username: smeb890@aucklanduni.ac.nz
 > password: softeng750

-Testing account 2
+Testing account 2  (Florence Welch)

-> username: brejury
+> username: bjur781@aucklanduni.ac.nz
-> password: testing750
+> password: softeng750

 ## Database
 If you want to have some initialised data, run